Share your time, your skills, your compassion with us-VOLUNTEER!

 Support Group Facilitators - Lead a support group to help ease the burden of caregivers.
 Desired commitment is once a month for approx. 3 hours.

 Volunteers play a pivotal role in the fundraising activities which make the work of the chapter possible, working on one or more of the special events which take place each year.
 Opportunities are available in planning, preparing for the events and assignments on the day of the events.
-Events include the WNY Dementia Care Symposium, Request-a-thon, Taste of Buffalo, Buffalo Wing Fest, Walk to End Alzheimer's, and many more.
+Events include the Buffalo Wing Fest, Walk to End Alzheimer's and many more.

 Advocacy - Visit, phone or e-mail elected officials to seek their support when Alzheimer's legislation is proposed in Albany or Washington, D.C.
 Commitment is on an as-needed basis.